You can get a copy of a will only after it’s gone through probate.

 You can find public records of a will at the county court where it was originally filed

 As part of an estate plan, many people choose to create a last will and testament.
 This legal document contains instructions on what should be done with your property and belongings after you die.
-Once someone passes away, their will must be filed at the local court, so it can go through probate, the legal process of proving the will and distributing assets.
+Once someone passes away, their will, if they have one, must be filed at the local court.
+Most estates typically go through probate, the legal process of proving the will and distributing assets, and a will dictates how distributions are handled during probate.

 The will does not become part of the public record until after the probate proceeding has concluded.
 Sometimes probate can take a long time, but once it has concluded, you can find a public copy of the will the same place where it was filed: the probate court.
 You can also get a copy for a small fee.

-The last will and testament is necessary for probate to begin, so it is essential that the testator (will writer) store the will in a safe place, like with an estate planning attorney.
+In most cases, probate begins whether or not there is a will, but a last will and testament is necessary if you want to direct probate after you're gone.
+Therefore it is essential that the testator (will writer) store the will in a safe place, like with an estate planning attorney.
 You might choose to store your last will and testament in a safe deposit box, but you'll have to make sure the executor can access it.

-Some people even file their will, for a fee, with the county clerk while they’re still alive.
-Typically done at the office of the register of wills, this is for safekeeping and convenience and is not necessary.
+Some people even file their will, for a fee, with the county clerk while they’re still alive, although it varies by state and locality.
+This is for safekeeping and convenience and is not necessary.
 Wills filed while the testator is still alive are not part of the public record; they’re still the personal property of the testator.

 The executor or personal administrator is responsible for filing the will with the county clerk at the local probate court.
-This will start the probate process, as the executor manages the estate by paying taxes and unpaid debt, and distributing assets to heirs.
+The executor manages the estate by paying taxes and unpaid debt, and distributing assets to heirs.

 During this time, only the executor and named beneficiaries have access to the will, which won’t become part of the public record until the executor has carried out his or her duties and probate is complete.